m-thalmann/SecureDAV/docs/installation/docker.md

 Create a database container:

 ::: tip NOTE
-SecureDAV was currently tests using SQLite and MariaDB.
-Other databases may work, but support is not guaranteed.
+SecureDAV was currently tested using SQLite and MariaDB.
+Other database systems may work, but support is not guaranteed.
 :::

 ```bash